Quest for CMB spectral distortions to probe the scalar-induced gravitational wave background interpretation of pulsar timing array data

 {\bf Synergy with PTA.} Let us now discuss the synergy between future SD experiments and PTA data.
 To do that, we take the multi-dimensional posterior distribution on the LN parameters $(\log_{10}\,A_\zeta,\,\Delta,\,\log_{10} k_*)$ from the public chains of the NG15 analysis of the SIGWB and use it as input for our forecast for PIXIE.
 We discussed how {\rm Case 1} cannot be detected by PIXIE, as its SD signal is too weak.
-However, the parameter space allowed by NG15 still contains some regions producing a large $\mu$-type distortion, which will be ruled out by PIXIE, as seen from the purple contours in the triangle plot for {\rm Case 1}.
-The improvement in the constraints is more dramatic for {\em Case 2}.
-Despite consistently marginalizing over foregrounds and temperature shifts, the fiducial parameters can be recovered and accurately constrained.
-The synergy between SDs and PTA would thus be extremely helpful to probe large deviations in the PPS from a power-law shape beyond the detection of $\mu$.
+However, the parameter space allowed by NG15 alone still contains some regions producing a large $\mu$-type distortion, which will be ruled out by PIXIE, as seen by comparing the green and purple contours in the triangle plot for {\rm Case 1}.
+The improvement in the constraints is more visible for {\em Case 2}.
+Despite consistently marginalizing over foregrounds and temperature shifts, the fiducial parameters can be recovered and constrained for this case.
+This can be physically understood by the fact that $\mu$ and $\Omega_{\rm GW}$ depend on convolutions and squares of $\mathcal{P}(k)$, respectively, and are thus sensitive to different combinations of the model parameters, which can be appreciated by comparing the orange/red and green contours in the central triangle plot in Fig.~\ref{fig:triangles}, where degeneracies run along different directions.
+Therefore the synergy between SDs and PTA could help break such parameter degeneracies and could be thus extremely helpful to probe large deviations in $\mathcal{P}(k)$ from a power-law shape beyond the detection of $\mu$.